firefly-oss/lib-common-client/docs/QUICKSTART.md

 Before creating a client, understand these key concepts:

-1. **Client Type**: Choose REST for HTTP services or gRPC for Protocol Buffer services
+1. **Client Type**: Choose REST for HTTP services, gRPC for Protocol Buffer services, or SOAP for WSDL-based services
 2. **Builder Pattern**: Use fluent API to configure your client
 3. **Reactive Programming**: All operations return `Mono<T>` or `Flux<T>` for non-blocking execution
 4. **Circuit Breaker**: Automatically enabled for resilience